pyth-network/pyth-crosschain/target_chains/ethereum/contracts/Deploying.md

 1. Update the [`hardhad.config.ts`](./hardhat.config.ts) file.
 2. Add the configuration files to `truffle-config.js` and `.env.prod.<network>` file as described above.
 Truffle config is required as the above deployment script still works in changing the contract (except upgrades).
-3. Run `npx hardhat compile` to compile the contracts.
+3. Run `npx hardhat clean && npx hardhat compile` to have a clean compile the contracts.
+4. Prepare the enviornment:

+- Export the secret recovery phrase for the deployment account.
+Please store it in a file and read the file into `MNEMONIC` environment variable like so: `export MNEMONIC=$(cat path/to/mnemonic)`.
+- Copy the correct env file (e.g: `.env.production.zksync`) to `.env`.

-4. If you wish to deploy the contract run `npx hardhat deploy-zksync --script deploy/zkSyncDeploy` to deploy it to the new network.
-Otherwise run `npx hardhat deploy-zksync --script deploy/zkSyncDeployNewPythImpl.ts` to get a new implementation address.
+5. If you wish to deploy the contract run `npx hardhat deploy-zksync --network <network> --script deploy/zkSyncDeploy` to deploy it to the new network.
+Otherwise run `npx hardhat deploy-zksync --network <network> --script deploy/zkSyncDeployNewPythImpl.ts` to get a new implementation address.
 Then put it in
    `.<network>.new_impl` file and run the deployment script to handle the rest of the changes.